 Inspiration trips to pro sports games

 True sports fans travel for their teams.
 If you support a big league team that plays miles away, it’s basically your responsibility to organize a road trip to see them.
 And if you support the home team, then you’ve got to get out there and fill up the opposing buildings with your team’s fans.
-Following your favourite team with dozens of others that bleed your colours is an experience everyone should have at least once.
+Following your favorite team with dozens of others that bleed your colors is an experience everyone should have at least once.

 Creating an itinerary for your team

 Consider this the playbook for your team’s travel.
 Your players should know that showing up to the bus on time and ready to go is as important as being at their position when the game starts.
 Draw up an itinerary that both players and parents can follow with exact departure times for each game or team outing.